Quanta Services: UtiliCorp takeover bid

-In 2001, Quanta became the target of a takeover attempt by UtiliCorp United Inc. (later Aquila, Inc.), an energy company with which Quanta had maintained a longstanding business relationship since the 1950s.
+In 2001, Quanta became the target of a takeover attempt by UtiliCorp United Inc. (later Aquila, Inc.), an energy company with which Quanta had maintained a business relationship since the 1950s.

-At the time, UtiliCorp held a 38.5% equity stake in Quanta—an investment initially a part of a strategic alliance under which UtiliCorp outsourced all of its utility maintenance operations to Quanta.
+At the time, UtiliCorp held a 38.5% equity stake in Quanta—a part of a strategic alliance under which UtiliCorp outsourced all of its utility maintenance operations to Quanta.
 Quanta's leadership resisted the attempted acquisition.
 In October 2001, the two companies entered into a standstill agreement, effectively halting further acquisition efforts.
 The following month, Quanta adopted a shareholder rights plan—a "poison pill"—to prevent UtiliCorp from increasing its ownership stake beyond 39%.
-Tensions escalated into a proxy contest in 2002, as Quanta alleged that UtiliCorp, facing mounting financial difficulties, sought to assume control in order to consolidate Quanta's earnings into its own financial statements.
+Tension escalated into a proxy contest in 2002, as Quanta alleged that UtiliCorp, facing mounting financial difficulties, sought to assume control to consolidate Quanta's earnings into its financial statements.
 The dispute was resolved in May 2002, when UtiliCorp withdrew its takeover bid and all associated litigation.
 As part of the settlement, both parties agreed to a revised corporate governance structure, including changes to the composition of Quanta's board of directors.